Extract tokens from Microsoft Authenticator

-The main one is that the number of apps that should access the internet should be minimal, and a password manager contains to many sensitive informations, so I configured the firewall on my device to not let Microsoft Authenticar access to it.
+The main one is that the number of apps that should access the internet should be minimal, and a password manager contains too many sensitive information, so I configured the firewall on my device to deny Microsoft Authenticator access to the network.

-Also an online backup requires to handle an online account, with all drawbacks (which, granted, one probably already has).
+Also, an online backup requires handling an online account, with all associated drawbacks.

 As the application does not need to connect to the internet, possible security vulnerabilities are harder to exploit, in particular as I am just using the program for displaying the TOTP and writing it manually on my PC.

-I am much more worried that a newer version might break something, and as there is no way to restore the previous functionality, I did not want to take any risk, and thus Microsoft Authenticar is one of those app I am not updating.
+I am much more worried that a newer version might break something, and as there is no way to restore the previous functionality, I did not want to take any risk, and thus Microsoft Authenticator is one of those applicaion that I am not updating.

 But in my case, it was already too late.